 A perfect example of an act one set up is everything that happens in the Fellowship of the Ring from Gandalf arriving at Bilbo’s 111th birthday to the moment Sam and Frodo flee from the shire.
 During this scene they acquire the knowledge that is needed to inform their actions and propel them through the story all the way to Rivendell, Moria and to the borders of Mordor itself.
 This is what you need to do in your first act.

 The Second Act is the bulk of the adventure itself.
 It begins when the PCs set off from the known to the unknown, for example what happens when the PCs leave the tavern they have been staying in which is familiar and start to wander across the wilderness to their objective.

 During the Second act they need to acquire information about their adversary, they will be challenged by setbacks and given opportunities to grow and become more skilled or powerful (because by the time they encounter the big bad they will need to be stronger than the heroes they were when they started their quest).

-The third act is the climax of the adventure, and needs to be skillfully set up by the second act.
+The Third Act is the climax of the adventure, and needs to be skilfully set up by the Second Act.
 If halfway through the second act the PCs have encountered an enemy far more deadly than the final big bad, then the climax becomes an anti climax and the defeat of the big bad seems easy or pointless.

 The big bad might have appeared previously and defeated the PCs, leaving them fearful of facing it again.
 Think of act three as your version of the final battle in Avengers Endgame, which is a particularly good example because half way through the battle Thanos raises the stakes again and says that he will now shred the universe down to the last atom.
 Without a well structured act two, however, which in both The Fellowship of the Ring and Avengers Endgame are full of setbacks to be overcome, the Third Act makes no sense.